@sustainpsu

 Alumni activities which provide educational opportunities include the Sustainability Showcase Series and a monthly newsletter.

-The Penn State Center for Immigrants’ Rights Clinic provides services and support, legal representation, and pro se assistance to detainees, and conducts legal research, and workshops.
+The Penn State Center for Immigrants’ Rights Clinic provides services and support, legal representation, and provides assistance to detainees.
+It also conducts legal research and workshops.

 Learn more about Penn State’s progress on the UN’s Sustainable Development Goals HERE and on progress towards SGD 17 HERE.